vetal-e/documentation/_build/markdown/markdown/backend/setup/upgrade-to-new-version.md

 This guide explains how to upgrade Oro application to the next version in a development environment.

+#### NOTE
+If you are looking for specific instructions on upgrading the source code itself, please refer to our detailed guide on Upgrading the Source Code to v6.1.

 An absolute path to the directory where an application is installed will be used in the guide and will be referred to as **<application-root-folder>** further in this topic.